Parloa vs Zendesk: A complete guide for support teams in 2026

 This whole debate really opens up a third option.
 What if you could get the power of a specialized AI engine but have it seamlessly integrated into the helpdesk you already pay for and use every day?

 That’s the idea behind eesel AI.
 Much like Parloa, eesel AI is a specialized AI engine, but it’s built for simplicity and self-serve integration.
 It plugs directly into your current helpdesk and unifies all your scattered knowledge, from past tickets in Zendesk or Freshdesk to internal guides in Confluence or Google Docs.
-You get the horsepower of a dedicated AI solution, but without the headache of a massive, months-long implementation project.
+You get the horsepower of a dedicated AI solution that complements your Zendesk setup beautifully.

 An infographic illustrating how eesel AI centralizes knowledge from different sources to power support automation, which is relevant to the Parloa vs Zendesk debate.